PeterStaev/nativescript-purchase/README.md

 * **getStoreReceipt(): string**
 Gets the application's Base64 encoded store receipt for the currently logged in store user.
 This is useful when checking subscription status under iOS.
 For Android the function always returns `undefined`.

+* **finishTransaction(): Promise<void>**
+Finishes the transaction that is currently being processed.
+For iOS, this will finish the transaction and remove it from the queue.
+On Android, returns a promise that resolves immediately.

 ### Events
 * **transactionUpdated**
 Triggered a buy/restore transaction changes its state.
 You receive a `Transaction` object where you can check the status and other properties  *(see below)* of the transaction.